Science Fiction?

 Every author dreams of doing a launch party.
 They are a great way to celebrate the official end of a universally long and sometimes stressful process for authors.

-In fitting with his biology, evolution, and space themes, Ron decided to do his launch at the Bell Museum, a natural history museum and planetarium at the University of Minnesota.
+In keeping with his biology, evolution, and space themes, Ron decided to launch his project at the Bell Museum, a natural history museum and planetarium located at the University of Minnesota.

 Gardeners of the Universe